 We’re going to be looking at how B2B companies can use the subconscious within three sections of their message: the opening, body, and closing.

 You only have one chance to make a first impression.
-Same thing applies with your messaging.
+Same thing applies to your messaging.
 When you put out things that people have heard before (save money, cheapest widget, best service, etc.), they gloss right over the message because their brain has heard it before.

 Instead of trying to say something you care about, talk to the prospect’s subconscious mind.
-The first thing to do in a message is set context.
+The first thing to do in a message is set the context.
 Context is the answer to the question, “What meaning does this message have for your prospect?”

 What normally happens is that a prospect gets a message, but it has no meaning to them and doesn’t connect with them as a person.